gamesbook/pyprototypr/docs/core_shapes.rst

 ~~~~~~~~~
 `^ <shapeIndex_>`_

+This shape is primarily intended to support drawing while it is "in progress".
+It provides a quick and convenient way to orientate and place other shapes
+that *are* required for the final product.
+Typically one would just comment
+out the command when its purpose has been served.

+However, different styling options are provided that can make it more useful
+for different contexts.

 ..
 NOTE::

-   There is more detail about the properties that can be defined for a
+   There is more detail about the various properties that can be defined for a
-   Blueprint in the `section on customised shapes <customised_shapes.rst#blueprint>`_.
+   Blueprint in the section on `customised Blueprint <customised_shapes.rst#blueprint>`_.

 Example 1.
 ++++++++++